gabrieljiglau/funtion-optimization/README.md

 # optimization
-in the main branch instances of FunctionG are evaluated by a genetic algorithm
+instances of FunctionG are evaluated by a genetic algorithm

-in the heuristic approach
-the findMinimum function takes an instance of the EvaluationFunction interface and attemps the same purpose
+instances of the EvaluationFunction interface are evaluated by either hillClimbing or a version of hybridisedSimulatedAnnealing

-all the test functions are multimodal and such,some runs might(or not) be more successful than the others
+all the test functions are multimodal and such,some runs might be(or not) more successful than the others